projectara/greybus-spec/source/bridged_phy.rst

 Greybus I2C Transfer Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus I2C transfer operation allows the AP to request the I2C adapter to perform an I2C transaction.
+The Greybus I2C transfer operation requests that the I2C adapter perform an I2C transaction.
 The operation consists of a set of one or more "I2C ops" to be performed by the I2C adapter.
 The transfer operation request will include data for each I2C op involving a write operation.
 The data will be concatenated (without padding) and will be be sent immediately after the set of I2C op descriptors.
 The